Carlo Crialese: Pro Vercelli

 On 20 July 2017, Crialese joined Pro Vercelli, with Ernesto Starita moved to opposite direction.
 Crialese was immediately left for Serie C club Juve Stabia.

 Loan to Virtus Entella

 On 6 August 2018, he joined Serie C side Virtus Entella on a two-year loan deal.
 Virtus Entella was promoted to Serie B for the second season of his loan.

 Loan to Perugia

 On 6 August 2020, Crialese went to Perugia on loan.

-Loan to Crotone
+Crotone

 On 31 August 2022, Crialese joined Crotone on loan with a conditional obligation to buy.
+The conditions were fulfilled and he transferred to Crotone on a permanent basis.

+Pescara

+On 13 August 2024, Crialese moved to Pescara.